inventree/inventree-docs/docs/extend/how_to_plugin.md

 ```
 - deliver as a package (see [below](#packaging))
 - if you need to use a private infrastructure, use the 'Releases' functions in GitHub or Gitlab.
 Point to the 'latest' release endpoint when installing to make sure the update function works
-- tag your GitHub repo with 'inventree' and 'inventreeplugins' to make discovery easier
+- tag your GitHub repo with `inventree` and `inventreeplugins` to make discovery easier.
+A discovery mechanism using these tags is on the roadmap.
 - use GitHub actions to test your plugin regularly (you can [schedule actions](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#schedule)) against the 'latest' [docker-build](https://hub.docker.com/r/inventree/inventree) of InvenTree
 - if you use the AppMixin pin your plugin against the stable branch of InvenTree, your migrations might get messed up otherwise